Benefits of Coffee - 4 More Reasons Why Coffee Is Good for You

 - To boost your memory, drink 200 mg. of coffee within 30 minutes before a meeting or right after it

-Based on report published on the 27th of January 2010 edition of the Journal of the International Society of Sports Nutrition, drinking caffeine 15-30 minutes before a workout, will improve your performance.
+Based on a report published on the 27th of January 2010 edition of the Journal of the International Society of Sports Nutrition, drinking caffeine 15-30 minutes before a workout will improve your performance.

 It will boost endurance, muscle strength, and let you work out harder and longer.
 That's how good is coffee!

-It also concluded that caffeine would benefit players of high-intensity sports such as soccer, rowing, hockey, etc. However, this is more pronounced for the conditioned athletes.
+It also concluded that caffeine would benefit players of high-intensity sports such as soccer, rowing, hockey, etc. However, this is more pronounced for conditioned athletes.

 Caffeine will not only boost your sports performance but will also enhance the fatigue recovery state, after your exercise.

 You do not need a high dosage of caffeine to achieve all these; just a cup of your favorite coffee will do the trick.

 How Much Caffeine In My Cup of Coffee?

-It depends on what type of coffee that you are drinking.
+It depends on what type of coffee you are drinking.

-It also depends on how big is your cup, how it is brewed, type of coffee bean that was used, how many teaspoon of coffee you use to make your drink, how dark the roast, etc. Is it brewed coffee, instant coffee, or a cappuccino?
+It also depends on how big is your cup, how it is brewed, type of coffee bean that was used, how many teaspoons of coffee you use to make your drink, how dark the roast, etc. Is it brewed coffee, instant coffee, or a cappuccino?

 Wow, this is all very confusing.